Vertex distortion of lattice knots: Torus Knot Verification

-$y^-$: Since all initial critical vertices of $z^+$-sticks are terminal critical vertices of $y^-$-sticks, the collinearity of the $z^+$-stick initial critical vertices implies that the terminal critical vertices of the $y^-$-sticks are collinear.
-Thus, the $y^-$-sticks are coplanar.
+$y^-$: Each initial critical vertex of a $z^+$-stick is a terminal critical vertex of a $y^-$-stick.
+Therefore, ${\bf w_n}$ represents the terminal critical vertices of $y^-$-sticks.
+The collinearity of ${\bf w_n}$ implies that the $y^-$-sticks are coplanar.

-$x^+$: As seen in the earlier verification associated with Figure \ref{fig:x2plane}, the initial critical vertices of the $y^-$-sticks, excluding the final $y^-$-stick, are collinear with ${\bf v_n}=(2, 1, 2p-2)+ (0,-1,-1)n$ for $1\leq n\leq p-1$.
-This implies that all but the final $x^+$-stick's terminal critical vertices are collinear and at least all but the final $x^+$-sticks are coplanar.
+$x^+$: As seen in the earlier verification of $\mathcal{K}_p$ as a closed curve, Lemma \ref{lem:closed} associated with Figure \ref{fig:x2plane}, the initial critical vertices of the $y^+$-sticks, excluding the final $y^+$-stick, are collinear with ${\bf v_n}=(2, 1, 2p-2)+ (0,-1,-1)n$ for $1\leq n\leq p-1$.
+Each initial critical vertex of a $y^+$-stick is a terminal critical vertex of a $x^+$ stick.
+Therefore, at least all but the final $x^+$-sticks are coplanar.

-The final $x^+$-stick has an initial point of $(1-p,1-p,p)$, the penultimate $x^+$-stick has an initial point of $(2-p,2-p,1+p)$, and the $x^+$-stick previous to this has an initial point of $(3-p,3-p,2+p)$; these initial critical vertices are collinear.
-Therefore, the final three $x^+$-sticks are coplanar implying that all the $x^+$-sticks are coplanar.
+The final $x^+$-stick has an initial critical vertex of $(1-p,1-p,p)$, the penultimate $x^+$-stick has an initial critical vertex of $(2-p,2-p,1+p)$, and the $x^+$-stick previous to this has an initial critical vertex of $(3-p,3-p,2+p)$; these initial critical vertices are collinear.
+Therefore, the final three $x^+$-sticks are coplanar which implies that all the $x^+$-sticks are coplanar.

 $x^-$: Since all of the $y^-$-sticks' terminal critical vertices are collinear and all $y^-$-sticks are of equal length, the $y^-$-sticks have collinear initial critical vertices.
-Therefore, all $x^-$-sticks' terminal critical vertices are collinear, and all $x^-$-sticks are coplanar.
+Therefore, all $x^-$-sticks have collinear terminal critical vertices, and all $x^-$-sticks are coplanar. \end{proof}

-Excluding the final $y^-$- and $z^-$-sticks, the convex hull of a stick type intersects two other convex hull of stick types; the convex hull of a stick type intersects the convex hull of the stick type prior and after in the stick type sequence.
-This produces a band with two twists, seen in Figure \ref{fig:band}, that $T_{p,p+1}$, partially, embeds into.

-Importantly, the geometry of this band remains fixed for all $T_{p,p+1}$.
-Meaning, gluing of addition polygonal faces to Figure \ref{fig:band} to create the torodial polygon of Figure \ref{fig:embed}, is a general operation.
-The geometry of Figure \ref{fig:embed} welcomes an embedding of the general $T_{p,p+1}$.
-An explicit parameterization of the remaining torodial fragments is cumbersome and has been omitted to save space.

-Thus, $T_{p,p+1}$ is a torus knot for each $p$, notably a $(p,p+1)$-torus knot.
-The type of torus knot is verifiable from Figure \ref{fig:embed}.